EzraHertzberg/Console-Snake/README.md

 <br>
 Windows.
 I haven't tested this outside of the windows operating system.
 <br>
 Python.
 This game is a Python executable.
-Make sure python is installed on your computer to play.
+Make sure Python is installed on your computer to play.
 <br>
 <br>
 How to play: